 The casual streaming revolution may be the best example of how the genre has blossomed in recent years.
 When games go from an active to a passive form of entertainment, they cross a barrier.
 In addition to being something people play, casual games have become something people are willing to watch.
 Of course, the players hosting the stream need to be entertaining.
 However, that’s true of any video content.

 The main point to note here is that the move into streaming is significant.
 What’s more, it’s another example of how it’s now an important part of the “gaming” industry as a whole.
-Whichever angle you come at it from, casual gaming is a proverbial beast.
+Whichever angle you come at it from, casual gaming is a proverbial beast and has proved to be the chosen form of entertainment for people during unprecedented times.
 Not only has it become a powerhouse in its own right, it’s now influencing other parts of the industry.
 With links established and synergy the order of the day, casual gaming is only set to become bigger and better.
 That, in turn, means more action and entertainment for everyone.